Zinoviy Kolobanov: Service

 Although the Germans now knew where they were being attacked from, they could not spot Lieutenant Kolobanov's tank, and now attempted to engage an unseen enemy.
 The German tanks got bogged down when they moved off the road onto the surrounding soft ground making them easy targets.
 Twenty-two German tanks and two towed artillery pieces were knocked out by Kolobanov's tank before it ran out of ammunition.
 Kolobanov ordered in another KV-1, and 21 more German tanks were destroyed before the half-hour battle ended.
 A total of 43 German tanks had been destroyed by the five Soviet KV-1s (two more remained in reserve).
 The Soviet victory was the result of a well-planned ambush on advantageous ground and superiority of weapons.
 Most of the German tanks in this battle were light tanks armed with only 37 mm guns.
 The German tank guns had neither the range nor the power of the 76 mm main gun of a KV-1.
 After the battle, the crew of No. 864 counted a total of 156 hits on their tank, none of which had penetrated the armor.
 The narrower tracks of the German tanks caused them to become trapped in the swampy ground.

-For their actions, Lieutenant Kolobanov was awarded the Order of the Red Banner and Andrej Usov was awarded the Order of Lenin.
+For their actions, Lieutenant Kolobanov was awarded the Order of the Red Banner and Andrei Usov was awarded the Order of Lenin.
 However, a nomination of Kolobanov for Hero of the Soviet Union was rejected by military superiors who initially found his after-action report to be unbelievable, thinking that he must have exaggerated the enemy forces.
 Though his report was soon corroborated by examination of the wreckages on the ground, the nomination was not reconsidered by Leningrad authorities who were preoccupied with the fiercest fighting during the Battle of Leningrad.

 Kolobanov continued to score successes on the battlefield in the following month, destroying at least three enemy tanks and four anti-tank guns.
 On 15 September 1941, behind the frontlines, he was badly wounded in the head and spine near Pushkin, Saint Petersburg by an explosion of tank ammunition; he spent most of the rest of the war in hospital.
 In 1945 he returned to active duty, but arrived too late to participate in combat before the surrender of Germany.
 In 1951, Lieutenant Kolobanov served in the Soviet occupation zone in East Germany, where he was court-martialed when a subordinate escaped to the British occupation zone.
 After that, he was transferred to the reserves.